Power and Panel Cables and Connectors

 The AC Power Cord

 The cord that connects your computer to the AC power source has the distinction of being just about the only thing on your computer that has remained relatively unchanged since the early days of the PC.
+A power cable from a 20-year-old computer will probably fit the one you're building today just fine.

-It actually has a name, by the way: It's officially called a NEMA 5-15P to IEC-320-C13 cable.
-So have some fun.
+So go have some fun.
 Go to a computer shop and tell them you want to order a NEMA 5-15P to IEC-320-C13 cable.
-Just don't blame me if they slap you.
+Just don't blame me if they slap you or think you're a nerd.

 Internal Power Connectors